Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

     - Features of TCP and UDP

 I'm excited to continue learning and deepening my understanding of cybersecurity concepts......Journey with Me ☺️

+Day 13: 100 Days of Cybersecurity

+Tuesday,8th July,2025

+Today's work was based on module 10 and 11
+Here's what I learned:
+* The Cisco iOS command line
+* iOS Navigation
+* Primary command modes
+* The command structure
+* Secure the Devices

+I'm looking forward to completing the rest of the course tomorrow and taking the Final Exam......
+Journey with Me☺️